-OpenC3 is released as a zip or tar file containing all the source code to build the OpenC3 Docker containers and run them.
-Since we’re using Docker containers and volumes we can simply stop the existing OpenC3 application, then build and start the new release.
-Keep your existing OpenC3 5 installation and install OpenC3 according to the installation instructions to a new directory.
+COSMOS is released as Docker containers.
+Since we’re using Docker containers and volumes we can simply stop the existing COSMOS application, then download and run the new release.

-OpenC3 5 includes a migration tool for converting an existing COSMOS 4 configuration into a OpenC3 5 plugin.
-This example assumes an existing COSMOS 4 configuration at C:\COSMOS4_config and a new OpenC3 5 installation at C:\OpenC3_5.
+COSMOS 5 includes a migration tool for converting an existing COSMOS 4 configuration into a COSMOS 5 plugin.
+This example assumes an existing COSMOS 4 configuration at C:\COSMOS and a new COSMOS 5 installation at C:\cosmos-project.
 Linux users can adjust paths and change from .bat to .sh to follow along.

-This creates a new OpenC3 5 plugin called openc3-demo with a target named DEMO containing the existing lib and procedures files as well as all the existing targets.
+This creates a new COSMOS 5 plugin called openc3-cosmos-demo with a target named DEMO containing the existing lib and procedures files as well as all the existing targets.

-This would create a new OpenC3 5 plugin called openc3-demo-part with a target named DEMO_PART containing the existing lib and procedures files as well as the INST and SYSTEM targets (but no others).
+This would create a new COSMOS 5 plugin called openc3-cosmos-demo-part with a target named DEMO_PART containing the existing lib and procedures files as well as the INST and SYSTEM targets (but no others).

-Follow the building your plugin part of the Getting Started tutorial to build your new plugin and upload it to OpenC3 5.
+Follow the building your plugin part of the Getting Started tutorial to build your new plugin and upload it to COSMOS 5.